Stanford-ILIAD/APReL/README.rst

 3. (Optional) If you want to build the docs locally, you will also need some additional packages, which can be installed with:
 .. code-block:: sh

-   $ pip3 install -r docs/requirements.txt
+   pip3 install -r docs/requirements.txt

 4. Test **APREL**'s runner file by running
 .. code-block:: sh

-   $ pip3 install -r requirements.txt
+   pip3 install -r requirements.txt

-You should be able to see the [MountainCarContinuous-v0](https://gym.openai.com/envs/MountainCarContinuous-v0/) environment rendering multiple times.
+You should be able to see the `MountainCarContinuous-v0 <https://gym.openai.com/envs/MountainCarContinuous-v0/>`_ environment rendering multiple times.
 After it renders (and saves) 10 trajectories, it is going to query you for your preferences.
-See the [Example page](example.html) for more information about this runner file.
+See the next section for more information about this runner file.

+Example
+########

+Under construction.